mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 ## Conclusion

-Readability and writability are often seen as *conflicting* goals in programming.
-Softanza’s approach challenges that notion, and demonstrates that they can indeed work together *harmoniously*.
-Developers are no longer constrained by rigid syntactical rules; instead, they are empowered to express their logic as naturally as they would in real-life conversation, achieving both clarity and efficiency in their code.
+Readability and writability are often perceived as *conflicting* goals in programming.
+Softanza’s innovative approach challenges this assumption, demonstrating that these two objectives can not only coexist but thrive *harmoniously*.
+By reimagining the concept of a *function* as a programmatic construct through the lens of human natural language, Softanza transforms functions into powerful artifacts.
+Each function hosts its own embedded domain-specific language, harnessing the structure, semantics, and behavior of its name, parameters, their order and types, as well as its overall output.

+This paradigm liberates developers from the constraints of rigid syntactical rules, empowering them to express their logic as intuitively and fluidly as they might in natural conversation.
+The result is a synthesis of clarity and efficiency, where code communicates intent as seamlessly as it executes tasks.